 In my house, the new baby gave her older sister a baby doll to take care of.
 It helped a lot that the baby doll peed.
 The baby doll was a good surrogate for any hurt feelings, too.

 My second daughter, Violet, was born when my oldest, Annie, was 2.5 years old.
 Up until that point, Annie was the idyllic child, truly.
 We had moved out of the harder, baby years and into sweet toddlerhood.
-I was shocked when she picked up the new baby and dropped her on the ground.
+When she picked up the new baby and dropped her on the ground I was shocked.
 I freaked out when she reached out and smacked the new baby in the face.
 I panicked at all of the “naughty” behavior and convinced myself she would grow up to be a criminal psychopath.
-I think my own over-reaction stimulated more of this “naughtiness” and created a cycle that was hard to break.
+Perhaps my own over-reaction stimulated more of this “naughtiness” and created a cycle that was hard to break.

 Fast forward 2.5 years, and this time our daughter Freya was born when Annie was 5 and Violet was 2.5.
 When I observed similar behavior in the toddler towards the new baby, I realized how developmentally appropriate Annie had been and pardoned her from her crimes in hindsight.